 The Alternative Dispute Resolution Evaluation Support System (ADRESS) is a web-based data collection and reporting tool.
-It allows courts to quickly and efficiently aggregate survey responses provided by practitioners, clients and attorneys and combine that data with court docket information.
-Court ADR program managers can use the resulting reports to assess the effects of ADR processes on litigant satisfaction, practitioner performance, court caseloads, case time lines, and more.
-Using this cycle of continuous feedback, the managers can improve the efficiency, effectiveness, and quality of their ADR programs.
+It allows courts to quickly and efficiently aggregate survey responses provided by practitioners, parties and attorneys and combine that data with court docket information.
+Court ADR program managers use the resulting reports to assess the effects of ADR processes on party satisfaction, practitioner performance, court caseloads, case timelines, and more.
+Using this real-time cycle of feedback, the program managers continuously work to improve the efficiency, effectiveness, and quality of court ADR programs.

 - Baltimore City Circuit Court, Civil